timoteipalade/StateAnimator/README.md

 }
 ```

 The naming might be a bit confusing, I am sorry for that.
 The most important piece of info in a 'Transition' is the endState.
 The endState describes the look of that subcomponent for a certain __View__ state.
-For example: If we have a __View__ state, let's call it View_State_1, then the endState should contain the information about how that __Subviews__ is supposed to look like when the view is in View_State_1.
+For example: If we have a __View__ state, let's call it View_State_1, then the endState should contain the information about how that __Subview__ is supposed to look like when the view is in View_State_1.

-Once the __Subviews__ states are defined for a certain __View__ state, then we can put them together to describe the state of the __View__.
+Once the __Subview__ states are defined for a certain __View__ state, then we can put them together to describe the state of the __View__.
 So we can form a collection of 'Transition' structs and call that the __View__ state.
 Maybe a bit of notation will make it clearer:

 Subview_State_1 = Transition1
 Subview_State_2 = Transition2